All Virginians ages 16 and up now eligible for vaccines

-RICHMOND, Va. -- Virginia has expanded vaccine eligibility to all Virginians age 16 and older, according to a statement from the office of Governor Ralph Northam.
+Virginia has expanded vaccine eligibility to all Virginians ages 16 and older, according to a statement from the office of Gov. Ralph Northam.

 The expanded eligibility started Sunday.
 Virginia residents who want to be vaccinated can visit vaccinate.virginia.gov or call 877-VAX-IN-VA for help finding and setting up appointments, the statement said.